 Doris has been an animal rights activist for over 25 years, vegetarian for nearly as long, and vegan for over 20 years.
 She shares a home with three humans, two rabbits and four guinea pigs, and is a life member of the House Rabbit Society.

 Doris holds a B.S. in Applied Biological Sciences from the Massachusetts Institute of Technology and a J.D. from the University of Southern California Law Center.

-Elaine director of the BEAR Group’s speakers’ bureau.
-With style, Elaine both educates residents on the true nature of black bears and trains bureau speakers.
+Elaine was the director of our black bear speakers’ bureau.
+With style, Elaine educated residents on the true nature of black bears and trained bureau speakers.

 Prior to focusing her advocacy efforts on black bear protection, Elaine taught middle school social studies in Mahwah, New Jersey, and earned her master’s in counseling.
 As peer mediation advisor, she trained students in conflict resolution.
 Elaine hosted seminars familiarizing staff with the necessary mediation skills and served as mediator between staff members.
 “I planted the seeds of compassion in my students by consistently demonstrating a love and respect for them as well as for animals.”

 Through four decades of teaching, Elaine volunteered at local animal shelters and continues therapy visits with her companion, an amazing Newfoundland named Gretchen.
 Elaine and Gretchen visit Alzheimer facilities, hospitals, and libraries.
 “The therapeutic effect of animals upon people never ceases to astonish,” says Elaine.
 “That bond is as essential as it is natural.
 Industries that exploit animals, such as the firearms lobby, try to desensitize, to serve their own purposes.”
 Elaine was an active member of a DVRT (domestic violence response) team serving three towns in Passaic County.